dmitriz/issue-labeler/PLAN.md

 # PLAN.md – Integration Test Refactor Plan

+This document outlines the plan for refactoring integration tests for the issue-labeler project.
+For background information and overall project context, please refer to the project [README.md](./README.md).

 ## Goal

 Refactor test/integration/ to improve clarity, isolate rate-limited APIs, and enable mocking support.